Apple iPhone 15 Pro Max vs Google Pixel 7a

 Which one is better?

-The Apple iPhone 15 Pro Max is the better buy for most people - its 48MP camera crushes the Pixel 7a's 64MP in overall versatility.
+The Apple iPhone 15 Pro Max is the better buy for most people - its 48MP camera crushes the Pixel 7a's 64MP in versatility and functionality.

 Who should buy each?

-Choose the Apple iPhone 15 Pro Max if: you want top-notch photography capabilities with 5x optical zoom, you prefer a larger display for gaming or media consumption, or you need a durable phone with IP68 water resistance.
+Choose the Apple iPhone 15 Pro Max if: you want top-tier photography with 5x optical zoom, need more storage options (256GB/512GB/1TB), or prefer a longer battery life for extended use.

 Conclusion